otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-node-js-rest-api-1.md

 ### Submission

 You must submit all program files via **GitHub Classroom**.
 Here is the URL to the repository you will use for this **in-class activity** – <https://classroom.github.com/a/_6KSahyX>.
-If you wish to have your code reviewed, message me on **Microsoft Teams**.
+If you wish to have your code reviewed, message the course lecturer on **Microsoft Teams**.

 ### Getting started